+So why is it so important to have regular relaxation in pregnancy?
 Being pregnant can be such an exciting time in life and an emotional rollercoaster.
 Any major life change, even when it is positive, can be stressful.
 There are the hormonal ups and downs which can cause mental fatigue.
 Then there are so many changes taking place in the body, as well as the increasing weight of the baby, which can bring about physical fatigue.

 When we cannot avoid stress, and let’s face it, life can be stressful even when not pregnant, managing stress is important.
 Just getting to a meeting or to work on time can cause us to go into the emergency response.
-Going into the fight or flight response on a regular basis, such as with chronic stress, causes the body to use all its resources for that.
+Going into the fight, flight or freeze response on a regular basis, such as with chronic stress, causes the body to use all its resources for that.
 This reduces resources for natural functioning such as digestion, repair and healing of the body.
 It can also interfere with growing your baby.

-benefits of regular relaxation
+benefits of regular relaxation in pregnancy

 Going into relaxation on a regular basis helps to de-sensitise the body to stress and anxiety, so that when stressful situations come along (as they do) we are less reactive and cope better.
 When relaxed, stress hormones decrease so the heart rate slows down, blood pressure normalises and breathing is steady.
 This also provides a practical way to make your birth better as you will be more able to relax during labour.